cronkitedata/dataj/content/weeks/week02-1.md

 \* in reverse order

-Some of this may feel abstract to you in the beginning but it will become more important as you start tackling datasets.
+Some of this may feel abstract to you in the beginning but it will become more concrete as you start tackling datasets.

 ## Agenda